1. LICENSE GRANT AND RESTRICTIONS

 2.3 Suspension of Service and Acceleration.
 If any amount owed by Customer under this Agreement is thirty (30) or more days overdue, the Company may, without limiting other rights and remedies, accelerate Customer’s unpaid fee obligations under this Agreement so that all such obligations become immediately due and payable, and may suspend Services until all such amounts are paid in full.
 Company will provide at least ten (10) days’ prior notice that Customer’s account is overdue before suspending Services.

 2.4 Future Functionality.
-Customer agrees that its purchases are not contingent on the delivery of any future functionality or features, or dependent on any oral or written public comments made by Company regarding future functionality or features unless this is expressly stated in the Order Form and the future functionality is described.
+Customer agrees that its purchases are not contingent on the delivery of any new future functionality or new features, or dependent on any oral or written public comments made by Company regarding future functionality or new features unless this is expressly stated in the Order Form and the promised future functionality and/or features are described therein.

 3. WARRANTIES AND DISCLAIMER.